 The citation for Mstislav Rostropovitch was read by Swedish cello player Frans Helmerson, who also performed at the ceremony.

 Elton John and Mstislav Rostropovich, Laureates of 1995.
 (Source: © Polar Music Prize)

 Mstislav Rostropovich receiving the Polar Music Prize from HM King Carl XVI Gustaf.

 To honour the Laureates, music was performed by the Swedish Radio Symphony Orchestra and, among others, Joey Tempest from Europe.

-Mstislav Rostropovich was born on March 27, 1927 in Baku, Azerbaijan in the former Soviet Union.
+Mstislav Rostropovich was born on March 27, 1927 in Baku, Azerbaijan in the former Soviet Union (d. in Moscow, April 2007).
 With a father who was a distinguished cellist and a mother who was a concert pianist, the young Rostropovich was introduced to music at an early age, taking up piano at four and cello a few years later.
 The family later moved to Moscow and Rostropovich entered the Moscow Conservatory in 1943 where he studied cello, piano, composition and conducting under Vissarion Shebalin and Dmitri Shostakovich.